Unity Temple: Media

 Wright's building has been the subject of several books.
 Unity Temple was detailed in Ernst Wasmuth's 1910 Wasmuth Portfolio.
 The historian Joseph Siry wrote a book about the church's architecture in 1996, while Robert McCarter published another book the following year with photographs of the temple.
 Patrick F. Cannon published a book about the temple through the Unity Temple Restoration Foundation in 2009, which received an accolade from the Independent Publisher Book Awards in 2023.

 The Library of Congress acquired photographs and documents about Unity Temple in 1967.
 Additionally, the Museum of Modern Art (MoMA) in New York displayed images of the temple in 1965 and 1988.
 Local photographer Redd Griffin created a slideshow with images of Unity Temple in the 1970s, and drawings of the temple have also been displayed at the Phoenix Art Museum in Arizona and at the Oak Park Library.
 The temple was detailed in the Scottish filmmaker Murray Grigor's 1982 documentary about Wright's Oak Park buildings.
 In addition, the 2020 documentary Unity Temple: Frank Lloyd Wright's Modern Masterpiece, produced by Lauren Levine and narrated by Brad Pitt, details the temple's renovation.

 Landmark designations

 Unity Temple was added to the National Register of Historic Places (NRHP) in April 1970; such a designation allowed properties to receive federal funds for restoration.
 The building was designated a National Historic Landmark on December 30, 1970, and was re-added to the NRHP at that time.
 A plaque commemorating the National Historic Landmark designation was installed in June 1971.
 Oak Park officials considered including Unity Temple as part of a municipal historic district in 1971.
 When the district was created the next year, however, it excluded the temple.
+The temple was included in the Ridgeland–Oak Park Historic District, a NRHP district designated in 1983.

 The United States Department of the Interior nominated Unity Temple and nine other Wright–designed buildings to the World Heritage List in 2015; the buildings had previously been nominated in 2008.
 UNESCO added eight properties, including Unity Temple, to the World Heritage List in July 2019 under the title "The 20th-Century Architecture of Frank Lloyd Wright".